MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. After you see confirmation that a site entry has been deleted, it will stay on the list until the site list is published to the cloud location.
 You can view the list of deleted sites before publishing by selecting the Filter button and filtering for sites in the **Delete pending** state.

    > [!NOTE]
-   > Any updates to a **Published** site list will show in a pending state (Addition pending, Edit pending or Delete pending).
-If you navigate to the list of site lists by selecting Microsoft Edge site lists at the top of the screen, you'll see the **Published Status** column.
-This column shows **Changes pending publish** that indicates that latest updates to the site list need to be published in order for users to receive them.
+   > The **Status** column for any entries deleted from a Published site list will show **Delete pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.You can use the **Filter** button _(next to the Search box)_ to select Delete pending to see all deleted entries that are pending publication.

 ## FAQ